lalitg/review/ReadMe.txt

 assumption:
 1) comments are simple strings i.e. 'A', 'B'
-2) calculating the frequency of each  comments per month
+2) calculating the frequency of eac  comments per month for a particular year
-3) assuming data set is low and can adjust in the avilable memory
+3) data set is low and can adjust in the avilable memory
-4) calculating for 12 months of a particular year

 data structure: